warncke/immutable-access-control/README.md

         ['all', 'model:0'],
         ['admin', 'model:1']
     ])

-Calling `setRules` has the same effect as calling `new` once the initial Immutable Access Control instance has been created.

 Rules must be passed as an array of rules.
 Each rule must be an array of one or more role names followed by a single access control rule.